julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 ## ✦ The Missing Guardians: Sacred Trees

-While herbs and shrubs guard the threshold, some traditions looked higher.
+While herbs and shrubs guard the threshold, some traditions understood that real protection began further out.

 In the Balkans, the oak tree stood as the ultimate living ward.
 It was not planted at the door, but marked the village boundary itself.
 Unlike the tender herbs in your pots, these trees witnessed oaths, absorbed lightning, and outlasted generations.